pskrunner14/image-classifier/README.md

 <!-- ## Basic Version -->
 <!-- ## Keras Version -->
 <!-- ## Tensorflow Version -->

+## Dataset

+The [Cat Dataset](https://www.kaggle.com/crawford/cat-dataset) from [Kaggle](https://www.kaggle.com/) includes over 9,000 cat images.
+For each image, there are annotations of the head of cat with nine points, two for eyes, one for mouth, and six for ears.
+We only need the images for this task.

 ## Built With

 * Python